dragodiv/dVault/README.md

 ```

 ## Endpoints

 ### 1. **Get Images**

-Retrieves a list of images stored in CloudBox.
+Retrieves a list of images stored in dVault.

 - **Endpoint**: `/getImages`
 - **Method**: `GET`